Well Happy New Year. After taking a break it’s good to be back writing.

 …and it befuddles me when I see something so pure and raw being fused with completely unnecessary tech.

-Fitness trackers, in my opinion, are just another way to make our brains lazy and ourselves self-reliant on the mass variety of tech that corporations pump out year after year.
+Fitness trackers, in my opinion, are just another way to make our brains lazy and ourselves dependent on the mass variety of tech that corporations pump out year after year.
 This may sound like I’m getting political but I assure you I am not.

 There’s no fault in keeping track of your progress – on the contrary, I thoroughly encourage it.
 But in the name of all things holy, do it without all the bullshit.